KE-AI-ENG/PureVLM/README.md

 - CUDA toolkit
 - PyTorch 2.7 and above.
-- tokenizers (huggingface provided, you can install it with: `pip install tokenizers`)
+- tokenizers (provided by Huggingface, you can install it with: `pip install tokenizers`)

 **To Install:**